mahmoudelfeelig/Gems/balance.md

 # Balance config

 Balancing is controlled by `config/gems/balance.json` (generated on first run).

-Restart the server/client after editing.
+- Apply changes without restart: `/gems reloadBalance` (requires op permission level 2+).
+- If the JSON is invalid, the reload fails and the current balance stays active (the file is not overwritten).
+- Export the currently-applied (sanitized) values: `/gems dumpBalance` (writes `config/gems/balance.effective.json`).

 ## Units